elenabarry/emojional/README.md

 ## Creating the Dataset

 We scraped the key emotive words from the online dictionaries [Emojipedia](https://emojipedia.org) and [Emojis.Wiki](https://emojis.wiki) and created a new dataset.
-The scripts used to scrape can be found here.
+This is the [script](https://github.com/elenabarry/emojional/blob/main/Helpful%20Scripts/python_scraping.ipynb.zip) which was used to scrape the websites.

 The data looks like this:
 🔮	crystal ball	future	magic	mysterious